Keep the heat where it belongs, and be stylish too

 If your windows are bare it’s much easier for heat to pass through them in several ways.
 First, let’s consider light transfer.
 Sunlight entering your house through the windows may get converted into heat inside.
 This is a welcome source of free energy in winter, but it can add to your cooling bill during hot weather.
 Curtains with a dark inside surface and a light, reflective liner on the window side will reflect sunlight back outside before it can turn into heat.

 Radiative transfer is the process of infrared radiation (also known as ‘heat’) passing through the glazing.
 This is undesirable any time you’re heating or cooling, because the heat goes from the hot area to the cooler area, which means you lose heat from indoors in winter, and gain heat from outdoors in summer.
-Putting curtains up adds an effective barrier to radiative heat transfer, because it’s harder for infrared radiation to pass through fabric than through glass (that’s why you can grab clothes left in the trunk on a cold day with your bare hands, while grabbing a glass bottle from the trunk will give you the chills).
-Of course, if your windows already have a low-e coating or energy efficient window film, the curtains won’t make as much of a difference in this area.
+Putting curtains up adds an effective barrier to radiative heat transfer, because it’s harder for infrared radiation to pass through fabric than through glass (that’s why you feel warm when you stand in a cool room in front of a sunny window).
+Of course, if you already have energy efficient new windows or your windows are coated with energy efficient window film, the curtains won’t make as much of a difference in this area.

 Convection is the process of heat moving through fluids (such as air, a gas, or water, a liquid).
 Conduction, meanwhile, is the process of heat moving through solids.
 Windows exhibit a pattern of heat loss to the outside in winter, through convection and conduction, as follows.